THE 1000 YEAR REIGN

 Pre-millennialism says that Christ will return before the Millennium.
-It is based on the literal, grammatical, historical interpretation of Scripture that interprets Scripture for what it says.
+It is based on the literal, grammatical, historical interpretation of Scripture that simply interprets Scripture for what it says.
 It follows the basic hermeneutical principle that says, If the literal sense makes sense seek no other sense.
-Pre-millennialists believe that Christ's return to Earth will be followed by a literal thousand year reign just as the Bible predicts here in Revelation 20:4-5.
-The pre-millennial view is the correct view, in my opinion, since it alone strictly adheres to consistent principles of biblical interpretation.
-In other words, it is based on sound biblical hermeneutics.
-If you would like to read up on these very important principles of interpretation, you could begin by reading Bernard Ramm's book, Protestant Biblical Interpretation.
+Premillennialists believe that Christ's return to Earth will be followed by a literal thousand year reign just as the Bible clearly states here in Revelation 20:4-5.
+This view is the correct view, in my opinion, since it strictly adheres to consistent principles of biblical interpretation based on sound biblical hermeneutics.
+If you would like to read up on these very important principles of interpretation, you might begin by reading Bernard Ramm's classic book, Protestant Biblical Interpretation.